Tuesday, 6 January 2026

 Exposure to any of Mr B's works will tell you that you're in for a real watch checking ride.
 This one does at least have some rather good practical gore effects, to compensate for the poorly CGI animated (barely) Juju.
 The doll's passage of terror is mildly diverting, but the same can't be written about the movie's 'leads'; for most of the cast EitH is their only listed credit.
 Pretty poor.

-I Saw What You Did Last Christmas (UK 2025: Dir Gregory William Randolph Jr.) Another ITN Distribution outing from Louisa Warren's Champdog Films stable, this is one of two films directed this year for the company by Randolph Jr, a bonafide American (the other is the somewhat lighter in tone A Tailor-Made Romance).
+I Know What You Did Last Christmas (UK 2025: Dir Gregory William Randolph Jr.) Another ITN Distribution outing from Louisa Warren's Champdog Films stable, this is one of two films directed this year for the company by Randolph Jr, a bonafide American (the other is the somewhat lighter in tone A Tailor-Made Romance).
 Both films also feature that rare thing, a low budget UK movie featuring an authentic American actor rather than UK thesps adopting US accents (don't worry, we have some of them too).

 The American in this case is Californian Shayli Reagan.
 She plays Amber, one of a group of young people summoned to a country house (ok Airbnb rental) by a mysterious M. All of the young 'uns have received invitations suggesting a reunion of sorts offering "one last chance to make things right".
 You guessed it (if you hadn't already from the cheeky title borrowing), the group have a shared history, which involves the sticky end of one of their friends, Millie (Leona Clarke) in a prank gone wrong.